 What is the "Facebook Lottery" scam email?

-"Facebook Lottery" is the name of an email spam campaign - a large-scale operation during which deceptive email letters are sent by the thousand.
-This campaign is in no way associated with Facebook, Inc.; all of the information provided by these emails is false.
+"Facebook Lottery" is a spam email campaign, a large-scale operation during which deceptive email messages are sent by the thousand.
+This campaign is in no way associated with Facebook, Inc. and all of the information provided by these emails is false.

-The scam letters claim that recipients have been selected as one of the three winners of a fake lottery.
+The scam messages claim that recipients have been selected as one of the three winners of a fake lottery.
 This spam mail operates as a phishing scam.
-In other words, the goal is to extract sensitive/personal information and use it for nefarious purposes.
+I.e., the purpose is to extract sensitive/personal information and use it for nefarious purposes.

-The "Facebook Lottery" scam emails (subject/title "CONGRATULATIONS!!!"; may vary) claim that recipients have been randomly chosen as one of the three winners of the 2020/2021 "Facebook" lottery.
+The "Facebook Lottery" scam emails (subject/title "CONGRATULATIONS!!!" may vary) claim that recipients have been randomly chosen as one of three winners of the 2020/2021 "Facebook" lottery.
 The fake prize is stated to be five million US dollars.

 Recipients are assigned a pin code, which they are instructed to keep confidential.
-To receive the winnings, the following information must be sent to the listed email addresses - full name, age, sex, telephone number, occupation, contact address, country, and "lucky number" (the pin code).
+To receive their winnings, the following information must be sent to the listed email addresses: full name, age, sex, telephone number, occupation, contact address, country, and "lucky number" (the pin code).

-None of the claims made by these scam letters are true; hence, they must not be trusted.
+None of the claims made by these scam messages are authentic, and thus they must never be trusted.
 The information obtained via phishing schemes can be used in a variety of ways.
 For example, it can be sold to third-parties (potentially, cyber criminals).
 Alternatively, the data can be used to further other, more personalized scams.

-Additionally, the bogus prize giveaway/ raffle scam model often requests victims to make monetary transactions.
+Additionally, the bogus prize giveaway/raffle scam model often asks victims to make monetary transactions.
 They may be asked to pay transaction, subscription, registration, shipping, storage, or different hoax fees.

 In summary, by trusting the "Facebook Lottery" emails, recipients can experience severe privacy issues, financial losses, and even identity theft.